zibhub/GNDMS/0.6.x/installation-guide/index.md

   first.

-* For the connection to the MyProxy-server host authentication is used.
+* For the connection to the MyProxy-server, host authentication is used.
   This requires a Host certificate from the D-Grid together with the root CA-certificates.

   + `myProxyConnectionCredentialFolder` is the folder containing the certificates folder with the root CA-certs in hashed form.
-  Simply set it to /etc/grid-security is fine.
+  Simply setting it to /etc/grid-security is fine.

   + `myProxyConnectionCredentialPrefix` in case you want to use containercert.pem and containerkey.pem this should be `container`.